 Eolus' vision is to enable a renewable future where everyone can lead a fulfilling, yet sustainable life.
 Eolus aims to be a responsible company that creates value for all its stakeholders.
-This Code of Conduct ("the Code") defines Eolus' requirements on suppliers and business partners and promotes sustainability beyond the boundaries of our company in line with the UN Sustainability Development Goals.
+This Code of Conduct ("the CoC") defines Eolus' requirements on suppliers and business partners.